PetArmor has a rich line of products covering flea, skin & coat, and home care. Here’s our take on their solutions.

 Medicated Ear Rinse for Dogs and Cats

-Other common problems with cat ears come from yeast and bacterial infections.
+Other common problems with cat ears come from yeast and bacterial infection.
 Wax buildup is another issue as it leads to irritation, itchiness, and ear canal blockage.
 If you need to clean your cat’s ears due to one of these problems you’ll likely need an ear cleaning solution.

 The one from PetArmor works on two fronts – it eliminates yeast and bacteria and also cleans gunk.